MonicaSteffi/OMM12/README.md

        FASTA format of the nucleotide sequences corresponding to all RNA features annotated on the assembly, based on the genome sequence.
 See the "Description of files" section below for details of the file format.
-   *_translated_cds.faa.gz
-       FASTA sequences of individual CDS features annotated on the genomic records, conceptually translated into protein sequence.
-The sequence corresponds to the translation of the nucleotide sequence provided in the *_cds_from_genomic.fna.gz file.
+   ***_translated_cds.faa**: FASTA sequences of individual CDS features annotated on the genomic records, conceptually translated into protein sequence.
+The sequence
-   *_wgsmaster.gbff.gz
-       GenBank flat file format of the WGS master for the assembly (present only if a WGS master record exists for the sequences in the assembly). annotation_hashes.txt
-       Tab-delimited text file reporting hash values for different aspects of the annotation data.
-See the "Description of files" section below for details of the file format. md5checksums.txt file
+       corresponds to the translation of the nucleotide sequence provided in the *_cds_from_genomic.fna.gz file.
-       file checksums are provided for all data files in the directory
+  **md5checksums.txt file**: file checksums are provided for all data files in the directory

 Marbouty_genbank_and_refseq_proteins: The data in Marbouty_genbank_and_refseq_proteins is a collection of protein sequences for each genome in the OMM12 communities.
 These protein sequences have been taken from both GenBank and RefSeq databases.
 For example, the file name “muribaculum_intestinales_YL27_protein_refseq.faa” has protein sequences for muribaculum intestinales YL27 as given by refseq database.
 3. Marbouty_genbank_and_refseq_proteins_integrated: Contains the integrated protein sequences for each genome, taken from genbank and refseq.